Get More Google Reviews With These 16 Tried & True Tactics

 6. Include a Google review CTA in your footer

-In addition to or instead of having a designated page for Google reviews (or reviews in general) on your website, you may also want to include it in your website footer.
-This way, you don't have to worry about deciding where or where not to include the CTA.
-The below example uses images, but anchor text will do just fine.
+In addition to a designated reviews page on your website, you may also want to include it in your website footer.
+The below example uses icons, but anchor text will do just fine.

 7. Create “leave us a review” cards